s3m1s0n1c/zabbix-mumble/README.md

 # zabbix-mumble

-zabbix-mumble is a python script that will connect to your mumble-server and get stats for zabbix to ingest via the "Mumble Stats" zabbix template.
+zabbix-mumble is a python script that will connect to your mumble-server using ICE and get stats for zabbix to ingest via the "Mumble Stats" zabbix template.

 ****Note:****